beckadamtheinventor/IcyCraftCE/README.md

 # IcyCraftCE
-IcyCraft Minecraft look alike for the TI84+CE graphing calculator
+IcyCraft Minecraft look-alike for the TI84+CE graphing calculator, with powerful modding capabilities.